BradAJ/zipflights/README.md

 Within the web_app directory is the Python-Flask code for the website.
 Changing the python path to your local path in run.py and then running this file from the command line should be sufficient to launch a server so that the site can be accessed locally through a web browser.

 Note that the app fetches live airline pricing data by querying [ITA Matrix](http://matrix.itasoftware.com).
 Like any airline ticket search this can take a significant amount of time (up to 30 sec), during which time the app will not be responsive (your browser's status bar will say something like: "waiting for localhost").
 Please be patient.
-(An "always up" mode where these queries run in the background will be added soon.)